makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP82.md

 **Professional Services:** This expense category is used to procure external services when our context demands it.
 Examples are hosting and 24/7 monitoring of our products by the TechOps Core Unit, one-off code audits (if deemed necessary), training (if deemed necessary), and hiring specialized engineers/designers (if deemed necessary).
 The DAI amount is based on an ongoing paid collaboration with the TechOps Core Unit (4500 DAI/mo) and an added 3000 DAI/mo allocation for other external services that will only be spent if necessary.

-**Contingency Buffer:** We've decided to move away from a general-purpose 10% buffer in acknowledgement with the community's scrutiny of this practice.
+**Contingency Buffer:** We've decided to move away from a general-purpose 10% buffer in acknowledgement to the community's scrutiny of this practice.
 Instead, we're reducing this budget from ~20k DAI to 3k DAI and earmarking this buffer as an 'emergency legal fund' that will *only* be used in case one or more of our team's contributors are in need of legal defence as a result of their involvement with MakerDAO.
 As we are building frontends for end-users *and* as (unfortunately) the DAO currently has **zero** legal risk mitigation (e.g., a [self-insurance fund](https://forum.makerdao.com/t/self-insurance-fund-update/15943)) in place for its workforce, I deem this 'insurance-like' budget component as an absolute necessity for our team.

 ### Reporting Transparency